 The CEIR system primarily requires capturing the IMEI, IMSI and MSISDN information from the CDR for its data building activity.
 For this purpose the sample source data provided by Sterlite team was analysed to pick the data from CDR in a way which gives maximum output (i.e. ensure that CEIR system gets the required information most of the time from each record present in the CDR file).

 The list of 19 sources is identified out of the 40 sources shared.
-Please refer to of this document for the same.
+Please refer to section 2.4 of this document for the same.

 2. Populate the CDR files for the identified 19 sources with the specified 5 fields as mentioned below